nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Editing a residence

+1. Editing a residence while all the residence are being shown

+    1. Prerequisites: User should be at launch state with saved data initialised or after using `list` command to display all the residences.

+    2. Test case: `edit 2 c/y` <br>
+       Expected: Changes the clean status of the second residence in the list to 'clean'.
+A rearrangment of the residence list will occur such that this residence will now be displayed below all the other residences that have 'unclean' as their clean status.

+    3. Test case: `edit 2` <br>
+       Expected: Error message indicating that at least one field must be provided.

+    4. Test case: `edit 6 n/NameToChange` when there are less than 6 residences shown in the residence list. <br>
+       Expected: Error message indicating invalid residence index.

+### Adding a booking

+1. Adding of a booking to a specific residence

+    1. Prerequisites: User should be at launch state with saved data initialised or after using `list` command to display all the residences.

+    2. Test case: `addb 2 n/Bob p/91234567 s/01-01-2022 e/01-02-2022` <br>
+       Expected: Booking with the details as inputted shown in the 'BOOKINGS' column of the 2nd residence.
+Since this is an upcoming booking, it should be highlighted in green.

+    3. Test case: `addb 1 n/Sandy p/87654321 s/09-08-2021 e/122-08-2021` <br>
+       Expected: Error message indicating date not entered in the expected format.

+    4. Test case: `addb 6 n/Sandy p/87654321 s/09-08-2021 e/12-08-2021` when there are less than 6 residences in the residence list.<br>
+       Expected: Error message indicating the provided residence index is invalid.

+### Deleting a booking

+1. Deleting a booking from a specific residence

+    1. Prerequisites: User should be at launch state with saved data initialised or after using `list` command to display all the residences.

+    2. Test case: `deleteb r/2 b/2` <br>
+       Expected: The second booking of the second residence will be deleted.
+Details of the deleted booking will be shown in the status message.

+    3. Test case: `deleteb r/2 b/10` when the second residence has less than 10 bookings. <br>
+       Expected: Error message indicating the provided booking index is invalid.

+### Editing a booking

+1. Editing a booking from a specific residence

+    1. Prerequisites: User should be at launch state with saved data initialised or after using `list` command to display all the residences.

+    2. Test case: `editb r/2 b/2 n/Bob` <br>
+       Expected: The tenant name of the second booking of the second residence will be changed to Bob and the details of the edited booking will be shown in the status message.

+    3. Test case: `editb r/2 b/2 e/31-05-2021` when there exists another booking that lasts from 30-05-2021 to 01-06-2021. <br>
+       Expected: Error message indicating overlapping dates of bookings.

+### Multiple clean status updates
+1. Changing the clean status of multiple residences at once

+    1. Prerequisites: User should be at launch state with saved data initialised or after using `list` command to display all the residences.

+    2. Test case: `status clean 1 2 3 4 5` <br>
+    Expected: clean status of residences 1, 2, 3, 4, 5 is changed to 'Clean'.

+    3. Test case: `status unclean 1 2 3 4 5 6` when there are only 5 residences in the residence list. <br>
+    Expected: Error message indicating that invalid residence index is provided.

+### Reminder of upcoming bookings
+1. Showing the residences with upcoming bookings in the next seven days (excluding today).

+    1. Prerequisites: User should be at launch state with saved data initialised or after using `list` command to display all the residences.

+    2. Test case: `remind` <br>
+    Expected: residences with upcoming bookings happening in the next seven days (excluding today) will be displayed to the user.

 ### Saving data

 1. Dealing with corrupted data files